Athletics 1B Nick Kurtz wins AL Rookie of the Year award, Braves C Drake Baldwin wins NL honor

 Baldwin had one of his biggest days of the season on July 21, driving in six runs in a 9-5 victory over San Francisco.
 He went deep twice and finished with five RBIs in his first career multihomer game on Aug.
 7, an 8-6 win over Miami.

 Baldwin is the seventh catcher to win the NL honor and the second from the Braves, joining Earl Williams in 1971.
-He is the 10th winner from the Braves franchise overall, trailing only the Dodgers with a record 18.
+He is the 10th winner from the Braves franchise overall, second in the NL behind the Dodgers with a record 18.

+Baldwin's new manager, Walt Weiss, was the 1988 AL Rookie of the Year with the A's.
+Weiss had been the Braves’ bench coach since 2018.

+“The last game of the year he told me good luck," Baldwin said.
+"Even being on the same list as him is pretty cool.
+Everyone respects him.
+He’s a great guy.”

 AP MLB: https://apnews.com/MLB